Goji Berries Side Effects: 6 Ways They May Cause Harm

 Illustration: StyleCraze Design Team

 Goji berries are packed with beneficial compounds.
 However, if consumed in excess, goji berries can lead to many adverse effects.
 The side effects of goji berries range from diarrhea to low blood sugar levels.
 They may cause lower blood pressure as well.
 In some cases, goji berries can cause allergic reactions or interfere with the functioning of certain medications, resulting in bleeding.
 In severe cases, they may result in miscarriage, and therefore pregnant or lactating women should refrain from excessive consumption of these berries.
 Limiting or avoiding their consumption can prevent these possible unwanted effects.
+Lastly, it is essential that you consult medical experts before including goji berries in your diet, especially if you are on medication or have underlying medical conditions.

 Frequently Asked Questions